ETH8385 - SECTION 7: DEFINING THE CLINICIAN/CLIENT RELATIONSHIP

 Most clinicians are aware that this means protecting the confidentiality of the client when meeting him or her in public.
 However, it also means looking to protect the well being, including the emotional well being, of the client during chance encounters outside of the office.

 While this is an imposition upon the free time and autonomy of the clinician, the client's rights to protection from harm, and promotion of well being and autonomy, outweigh the clinician's right to autonomy.

 This does not mean that the clinician must stand in public and engage in an impromptu counseling session.
 The client's autonomy includes responsibilities to work within the confines of the defined counseling relationship.
 This means according to the hours in which the counseling sessions are scheduled.

 The responsibilities of autonomy for the client support the rights of the clinician to take care of his or her personal life in a satisfactory manner - if the clinician has done a good job of clarifying these matters with the client.

 The other time that is concerned with this issue is after the counseling sessions have been completed.
 At what point in time does a client stop being a client?

-Some of the counseling professions clearly define time limits past which time the clinician is exempt from responsibility towards the client.
+With regard to question number 2, some of the counseling professions clearly define time limits past which time the clinician is exempt from responsibility towards the client.
 Other counseling professions state that there is no time limit to the clinician/client relationship, and that responsibilities and obligations to the client exist towards infinity.
 Which is right?